opendatahub-io-contrib/jupyterhub-singleuser-profiles/README.md

 ```

 With this Spark example we rely on the Spark Operator which only requires a ConfigMap to be pushed to OpenShift to configure and spawn new cluster.
 That said, JuypterHub Singleuser Profiles would find the ConfigMap template based on the `template` field, ask OpenShift to process it with given `parameters` and then upload it to OpenShift which would result in a new Spark cluster to be created.

+## Sizes

+Similarly to what we are used to from cloud providers and platforms like Open Stack, we want to be able to choose from a list of predefined sizes for our Jupyter notebook container.
+The `sizes` section allows you to define a list of these sizes which a user can choose from.
+A `Default` size is listed as well which automatically derives the resource limits from a user profile.

 # How to Use